mountaincharlie/midi-dragon/README.md

 ## Deployment [TO FINISH]
 ---

-### Early Deployment to Heroku (adjust for this project)
+### Early Deployment to Heroku
-* First I created the cook-ebook app on Heroku
+* First I created the midi-dragon app on Heroku
 * Then I added my Heroku Postgres database in Heroku's Resources -> Add Ons
 * I created an env.py file in my root directory and made sure that it was listed in my .gitignore so that it would never be commited to GitHub
 * I copied the link to my Heroku database from the Heroku Config Variable and pasted it into my env.py file